OdysseusLevy/emailscript/README.md

 * Continuously scan folders, to instantly handle emails as they come in
 * Tag senders to build whitelists, blacklists, etc.
+* Full DKIM support to validate emails as legitimate
 * Integrates with GoogleContacts
 * Move, delete emails
 * Send emails using mustache templates